-Employees in the Residential Colleges and Printery may be employed on a sessional basis.
+Employees in the Residential Colleges may be employed on a sessional basis.
 Sessional Employees are engaged for a minimum of 32 weeks per year and for a minimum of 18 hours per week normally to accommodate workflow "peaks or troughs".
 Sessional Employees receive a 10% loading on the equivalent hourly rate for full-time Employees for hours worked in the fortnight.
 A sessional Employee will receive the entitlements of a full-time Employee on a proportional basis determined by the hours worked within the year.

 Term Employees are engaged on a continuing basis for a minimum of 26 weeks in a calendar year and works for a minimum of 15 hours per week.
 Term Employees are advised at the beginning of each calendar year as to which weeks they are required to work.
 Term Employees are paid fortnightly at a proportional rate to a full-time Employee for the hours worked in the fortnight.

 Annualised hours Employees may be engaged on a continuing or fixed-term basis for an agreed number of nominated hours within a 12 month period to meet work unit requirements.
 The total number of nominated hours (including the annual leave component) is averaged to a fortnightly salary.

 A full-time Employee can apply to take up to eight weeks annual leave in a year and receive 48 weeks salary, which would be payable over the full 52 weeks.
 This will be subject to agreement between the Supervisor and the Employee, and based on the needs of the work area.

 Job sharing involves dividing one position among two or more people.
 It is a voluntary arrangement between the Employee/s involved and the cost centre manager and allows people to work less than full time, whilst ensuring that all the duties of the job are completed.
 Job sharing can also bring skills and experience and improved flexibility to a workplace as there are two people in a job instead of one